brendanaw.com is my website and blog launched back in December 2022 dedicated to helping others build a creator business with writing.

 Not the one society planned for them.

 Who Am I?

 Hello, I’m Brendan Aw!

 I’m an Accounting & Finance graduate from the University of New South Wales.

 Also, a self-taught 360 Digital Marketer by trade, specializing in Paid Advertising, Content Marketing, Content Creation & SEO.

-Throughout my career, I have helped companies in E-commerce, NFTs, Crypto, Finance, and E-sports achieve higher conversions through data-backed analysis and digital tools.
-While presenting findings creatively to management, and creating optimized online content to be distributed via various platforms.
+Throughout my career, I have helped companies in E-commerce, NFTs, Crypto, Finance, Marketing Agencies and E-sports achieve higher conversions through data-backed analysis and digital tools.

 Hence, not using my degree and pursuing marketing instead.

 Work aside, I enjoy fitness, gaming and anime.